mchmarny/knative-route-demo/README.md

 ## Demo

 Once the Knative cluster has been successfully deployed we can move on to the actual demo.
-The demo will be done entirelly using pre-build images so there is no need to deal with dependancies or go builds unless you want to (see [Rebuilding Images]() section below)
+The demo will be done entirely using pre-build images so there is no need to deal with dependencies or go builds unless you want to (see [Rebuilding Images]() section below)

 > Note, for this demo I'm gonna use `thingz.io` domain which I defined in [Google Domains](https://domains.google/#/).
 To use another domain edit domain ConfigMap in [econfig-domain.yaml](https://github.com/knative/serving/blob/master/config/config-domain.yaml) and `kubectl replace -f updated-file.yaml` to use a different domain.